Mills Corporation: Acquisition by Simon Property Group

 On January 17, 2007, the Mills Corporation agreed to a buyout from Brookfield Asset Management, based out of Toronto.
 The deal was valued at US$1.35 billion.
 The company was forced to seek help after a possible management misconduct resulted in a $350 million accounting error.
 Brookfield would have paid $21 for each share of Mills Corporation.
 However, on February 13, 2007, Mills announced that their board had determined that a competing offer from Simon Property Group of Indianapolis, Indiana was superior to the Brookfield offer.
-Brookfield had the option to submit a counter offer, but February 16, 2007, Simon Property Group and Farallon Capital agreed to acquire Mills for $25.25 per common share.
+Brookfield had the option to submit a counter offer, but on February 16, 2007, Simon Property Group and Farallon Capital agreed to acquire Mills for $25.25 per common share.

 On April 6, 2007, Farallon and Simon completed the acquisition of Mills.
 All former Mills malls became Simon properties at the acquisition date and are now shown on Simon's website.
 The Mills became Simon's fifth retail platform, along with Regional Malls (the 21st Century malls included) and Chelsea Premium Outlets.
 The new platform (for Landmark Mills only) is known as The Mills: A Simon Company.